hrittikhere/awsgraviton_twitter/readme.md

 ## What's next for AWS Graviton, GitHub and Twitter Bot
 The plan for the Bot would be to create replicas for different niches like Terraform and AWS.
 But, I need to refine the algorithm a bit to not RT content with similar hashtags.
 I have plans to implement that in a couple of weeks.
 The best part of using Graviton EC2 is that I don't need to deploy more VMs, even if I have ten bots focusing on 10 niches.
 It's just a line of code on crontab, and my Bot would run and help more people.
-So, I plan to scale the number of my bots, and if I win, Graviton is very compute-intensive at a low cost and it will support me to scale.
+So, I plan to scale the number of my bots, and if I win, Graviton is very compute-intensive at a low cost (Eg: X2gD with Lowest $/GIB of RAM) and it will support me to scale.